ShoshBeer/talking-circles/public/to-do.md

  - Footer blocks bottom of the page on mobile
  - Time limit radio button doesn't show value
  - Navbar should close automatically when route is clicked
+ - Target word definition popup should close when new word is rolled and when clicking elsewhere